 In which our protagonist spends a relaxing week with his wife, Laura, and their friends Kittie and Danny

 Laura drove out early so I got to fly out on Southwest after taking a taxi up to Omaha.
 I got to the airport so early that I had time to have lunch at The Hanger and enjoy a fine beer before boarding.
 I forgot how much I dislike free-for-all seating on Southwest, even though the rest of the experience is fine.
-You really get what you . . .
+You really get . . .

 Thanks to Merlin Mann for the exquisite narrative.

-Apple was really big on the “Back to the Mac” in 2010 and while iCloud has brought so much unification to the mac workflow there is still plenty of room for improvement. iPhone syncing piggybacked off of iPod syncing through iTunes and we can certainly understand why Apple made that choice. . . .
+Apple was really big on the “Back to the Mac” in 2010 and while iCloud has brought so much unification to the mac workflow there is still plenty of room for improvement. iPhone syncing piggybacked off of iPod syncing through iTunes and we can certainly understand why Apple . . .

 The way to stop supporting terrible media is to stop watching or reading it